Self-Supervised Discovery of Neural Circuits in Spatially Patterned Neural Responses with Graph Neural Networks: Method

 \subsubsection{Extensions for external inputs and hidden neurons}

-To better reflect the complexities of real neural systems, we extend our spike prediction framework in two key ways.
-First, we accommodate external stimuli by incorporating stimulus-driven embeddings alongside spike history, enabling alignment with circular variables such as head direction.
-Second, to model partially observed networks, we introduce hidden neurons whose embeddings are initialized by interpolating nearby observed neurons, allowing full-graph message passing during inference.
+To better capture the complexities of biological neural systems, we extend our spike prediction framework in two key ways.
+First, we incorporate stimulus-driven embeddings alongside spike history to account for external inputs, enabling alignment with circular variables such as head direction.
+Second, to handle partially observed networks, we introduce hidden neurons whose embeddings are initialized via interpolation from nearby observed units, permitting full-graph message passing during inference.
 Full implementation details are provided in Appendix~\ref{app:extensions}.